invrs-io/leaderboard/README.md

 # leaderboard

 The leaderboard repo tracks solutions to [invrs-gym](https://github.com/invrs-io/gym) challenges.
+The evaluation metrics include the `eval_metric` scalar associated with each challenge, and the minimum width and spacing measured using the [imageruler](https://github.com/NanoComp/imageruler) algorithm.

 Solutions are the `params` which are passed to the `response` method of the component associated with a gym challenge.
 They can be saved to json format by,